Churches Together In Leyland Groups

 Help For People In Need

 St Vincent de Paul is an international Christian organisation, providing direct practical assistance to anyone in need.
-Our main aim is to offer people the hand of friendship through befriending visits.
+We do this whilst offering people the hand of friendship through befriending visits.
 Here in Leyland we are an ecumenical group based at St Mary’s church.

 We work alongside other organisations, including the Foodbank and the Furniture Scheme visiting anyone referred to us.
 All those we see are in need of support.